 When you see just what some of our owners had to deal with – whether it’s fire damage or just some very dodgy decorating – nothing will stop you.
 And of you like the look of a particular scheme, you can click through to discover the story and more images.

-Keep scrolling for some truly inspirational kitchen makeovers.
+Keep scrolling for some truly inspirational makeover kitchen ideas.

 1. Basement kitchen makeover with emerald-green units and pink walls